MDPP-ops/website/index.md

   <div class="container">
     <div class="row align-items-center g-3">
       <div class="col-lg-8">
-        <h2 class="fw-bold mb-2">Are you a small company preparing for DPP requirements?</h2>
+        <h2 class="fw-bold mb-2">Are you a textile SME preparing for DPP requirements?</h2>
         <p class="text-secondary mb-0">
-          We can help you clarify what is required, check your material information, and structure your data for DPP readiness.
+          We can help you understand what evidence is needed, how material verification can work in practice, and how to structure information for interoperable DPP systems.
         </p>
       </div>
       <div class="col-lg-4 text-lg-end">